aruder77/applitude/index.md

 		git submodule add git://github.com/ralfebert/applitude.git libs/applitude/
 		git commit -m "applitude project setup"

-  Unfortunately, there is a problem here: The `examples/demo/demo.applitude` file will be detected and generated as well when you add the full project/submodule.
-You can prevent this from happening by excluding the `libs` folder in the `Project properties > Resource > Resource filters`.
+  Unfortunately, there is a problem here: The `libs/applitude/examples/demo/demo.applitude` will be detected and generated as well when you add the full project/submodule.
+You can prevent this from happening by excluding the `libs` folder in Eclipse using `Project properties > Resource > Resource filters`.

+* Open the project in Xcode, choose the target with `Run > Set Active Target` and do `Run > Debug`.

 * Note: The wizard only adds the bare minimum of the runtime to the project.
-You need to manage these runtime folders manually in Xcode; as soon as you use more applitude features, you need to add additional runtime folders/classes.
-Everything in runtime/ is supposed to be added to the projectas folder when needed, except 'Utils', these util classes should be added individually as needed.
+You need to manage these runtime folders manually in Xcode.
+As soon as you use more applitude features, you need to add additional runtime folders/classes.
+Every folder in runtime/ is supposed to be added to the Xcode project as group when needed.
+An exception is 'Utils', these classes are supposed to be added individually when needed.
 Also, if you update to newer versions of applitude, you might need update the runtime because files might have been changed/added/removed.
-* Open the project in Xcode, choose the target with `Run > Set Active Target` and do `Run > Debug`.

-## Next steps
+## Extending the DSL

+* Install `Xtext` from the Eclipse Marketplace into Eclipse IDE.
-* I recommend to learn about Xtext DSLs by following the tutorial in the [Xtext Getting started documentation](http://www.eclipse.org/Xtext/documentation/).
+* If you never used Xtext before, I recommend working through the tutorial in the [Xtext Getting started documentation](http://www.eclipse.org/Xtext/documentation/) first.
-* If you want to tinker with the DSL, install the `Xtext SDK` into your Eclipse IDE, clone the git repository and import the plug-in projects from the `tooling/` folder in Eclipse.
-Create a new Eclipse Application launch configuration, using the default settings to launch an Eclipse IDE instance running the imported workspace plug-ins.
+* Clone the git repository and import the projects from the `tooling/` folder in Eclipse using `File > Import > Existing projects into Workspace`.
-* The best way to learn about applitude is to use it, adopting the generated projects to your needs, adding features to the DSL or the runtime libraries.
+* Have a look at the Xtext grammar for the language at `org.applause.applausedsl/src/org/applause/applausedsl/ApplauseDsl.xtext`.
+* After changing the grammar, re-generate the plug-ins using `org.applause.applausedsl/src/org/applause/applausedsl/GenerateApplauseDsl.mwe2 > Run as > MWE2 Workflow`.
+* Templates for the generated Objective C code are at `org.applause.applausedsl.generator/src/templates/iphone`.
+* Language unit tests can be run using `org.applause.applausedsl.tests/Applitude Unit Tests.launch > Run as > Applitude Unit Tests`.
+* To launch an Eclipse IDE instance running the applitude plug-ins, create a new Eclipse Application launch configuration, using the default settings as they are.

 <a name="whatsnew"> </a>